torvalds/linux/Documentation/admin-guide/reporting-issues.rst

 kernel yourself (see the end of this subsection and the section titled 'Decode failure messages' for details).

-**Using git**: Developers and experienced Linux users familiar with git are often best served by obtaining the latest Linux kernel sources straight from the `official development repository on kernel.org
+**Using git**: Developers and experienced GNU/Linux users familiar with git are often best served by obtaining the latest GNU/Linux kernel sources straight from the `official development repository on kernel.org
 <https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/>`_.
 Those are likely a bit ahead of the latest mainline pre-release.
 Don't worry